2 min read

 Step 2: Define the desired permission scopes

-We need to define the permission scopes required to access role management information in AAD.
+We need to define the permission scopes required to access role management information in Entra ID.
 The following scopes are required to retrieve information about eligible role assignments:

 $Scopes = @(